 “Ombudsman” means the Financial Ombudsman Service or any successor body.

-“Relevant Authority” means the Financial Services Authority or any successor bodies.
+“Relevant Authority” means the Prudential Regulation Authority, Financial Conduct Authority, Bank of England, legal firms or other government departments or any successor bodies.

 “Regulations” means regulations made by the Treasury in a statutory instrument and rules made by the Relevant Authority.